Authorization

 Authorization Header

-PaySimple requires an Authorization Header to be included in each request your backend service makes to API version 5.
+PaySimple requires an Authorization Header to be included in each request your backend service makes to the API.
 The header value will vary in format depending if you are using a merchant or reseller key.

 Merchant Authorization